adamflorizone/javascript-winwheel-react/README.md

 ## Description
 Winwheel.js is a feature packed JavaScript library that allows you to easily create HTML5 canvas Winning / Prize Wheels, Pie graphs and other things using a highly configurable JavaScript class.

-Wheels can be animated using GreenSock's Animation Platform (TweenMax.js) which contain easing functions and many other powerful animation features.

 Winwheel.js Features Include:
 * Easy to use, highly configurable JavaScript classes.
 * Draw wheels using code generated segments or graphically rich images.